Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

 .. warning::

   The tutorial does not work correctly with the example files in exaDEM version `1.0.2`.
-Please go to the master or manually change the AREA of the generator.msp to : ``bounds: [ [ 0 , 0 , 18 ] , [ 20 , 7.5 , 20 ] ]``
+Please go to the master or manually change the AREA of the generator.msp to: ``bounds: [ [ 0 , 0 , 18 ] , [ 20 , 7.5 , 20 ] ]``

 In this section, we will outline the steps to generate a set of hexapods in a rotating drum and then initiate the simulation.
 The simulation will proceed in three steps: